 As Abram fell into a trance and darkness enveloped him, a smoking fire pot and flaming torch appeared, symbolic of the Lord's presence.
 The covenant between God and Abram was now forged: "To your descendants I give this land, from the Wadi of Egypt to the Great River, the Eurphrates".

-It was later revealed by Jesus that this promise was made available to all followers, which as we found out a few weeks ago during the 4th Sunday of Ordinary Time (Luke 4:21-30) didn't go over very well with the Israelites, who in their sudden anger attempted to literally push Jesus off the cliff.
+It was later revealed by Jesus that this promise was made available to all followers (Luke 4:21-30) which didn't go over very well with the Israelites, who in their sudden anger attempted to literally push Jesus off the cliff.
 It was at this moment that Jesus began to embark on the journey of His destiny, one which culminates on Easter Sunday and serves as the cornerstone of our faith.

 Paul in his letter to the Philippians (3:17-4:1) takes a slighty different approach, in some ways stealing a page from the George Constanza "opposite theory".
 For it is in this letter where Paul starts off by telling the Philippians what not to do if one were to adopt an eternity-focused life.
 By outlining the behavior of these "enemies of the cross", he attempts to chart the course that leads to the eternal kingdom as opposed to the reckless path to destruction.

 "Their god is their stomach.
 Their glory is their "shame" (perhaps an eerie foreshadowing of the blight that is Reality TV, where anxious participant "actors" partake of any silly or degrading act all for a morsel of fleeting fame, a fast paycheck, and the adoration of those who inexplicably watch with unrelenting interest).
 "Their minds are occupied with earthly things".